Champion Bank

 Parker, Colorado · FDIC Cert #57031

-Champion Bank is an FDIC-insured bank (Certificate #57031) with $46M in total assets and $30M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Champion Bank, an FDIC-insured bank (Certificate #57031) with $46M in total assets and $30M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Parker, Colorado, the bank maintains a Tier 1 capital ratio of 91.00% (Well-Capitalized) and a nonperforming loan ratio of 3.27%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Champion Bank (FDIC cert 57031) is a community bank — $46M in total assets, $30M in deposits, serving the Parker, Colorado area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.